lixaft/dotfiles/README.md

 </br>

 This repository contains my personal configuration files (also known as [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments)) for most of the programs I use on a daily basis.
-I mainly use macOS, but they should work on any other Unix based operating system.
+I mainly use macOS, but they should work on any other Unix-like operating system.

 Feel free to try them or get inspired, but be aware that if you decide to install and use them, it will be at your own risk!